 GP-4.
-To accomplish its job products with a governance style consistent with Board policies, tThe Board will follow an annual agenda, which (a) completes a -re-exploration of Ends policies annually and (b) continually improves Board performance through Board education and enriched input and deliberation.
+The Board will follow an annual agenda, which (a) completes a re-exploration of Ends policies annually and (b) continually improves Board performance through Board education and enriched input and deliberation.

-The cycle will conclude each year on the last day of September so that administrative planning and budgeting can be based on accomplishing a one-year segment of the Board's most recent statement of long-term Ends.
+- The cycle will conclude each year on the last day of September so that administrative planning and budgeting can be based on accomplishing a one-year segment of the Board's most recent statement of long-term Ends. - 2.
+The cycle will start with the Board's development of its agenda for the next year.

-- 2. The cycle will start with the Board's development of its agenda for the next year. - A. Consultations with selected groups in the ownership, or other methods of gaining ownership input, will be determined, and arranged in the first quarter, to beand held during throughout the balance of the year. - B. Governance education and education related to ends determination, (e.g., presentations by futurists, demographers, advocacy groups, employees, etc.) will be arranged in the first quarter, to be and held during throughout the balance of the year. - 3.
-Throughout the year, the Board will attend toaddress consent agenda items as expeditiously as possible. - CEO/General Manager monitoring will be included on the agenda if monitoring reports show policy violations or if policy criteria are to be debated. - 5.
+- A. Consultations with select groups will be determined and arranged in the first quarter and held throughout the balance of the year. - B. Governance education and education related to ends determination, (e.g., presentations by futurists, demographers, advocacy groups, employees, etc.) will be arranged in the first quarter, and held throughout the balance of the year. - 3.
+Throughout the year, the Board will address consent agenda items as expeditiously as possible. - CEO/General Manager monitoring will be included on the agenda if monitoring reports show policy violations or if policy criteria are to be debated. - 5.
 Any Board member may place an item on the agenda during a board meeting. - 6.
 No item shall be placed on the Board's agenda without full reference to all associated Board policies. - 7.
-During the month of February, the CEO/General Manager Manager's remuneration will be decided after a review of his/her performance. - 8.
-At the first regular Commission meeting in December of each year, the Commission shall elect officers of the Board to serve for terms of oneyear or until such time as a successor has been selected for each such officer position.
+During the month of February, the CEO/General Manager's remuneration will be decided after a review of his/her performance. - 8.
+At the first regular Commission meeting in December of each year, the Commission shall elect officers of the Board to serve for terms of one-year or until such time as a successor has been selected for each such officer position.
 These terms will commence at the time of the first regular meeting in January of the year following the election. - A. Board Officers serve at the pleasure of the Board.
-Officers may be removed from their position by an affirmative the-vote of two Board members.
+Officers may be removed from their position by an affirmative vote of two Board members.
 Any Board member may decline serving as an officer.
 In the event of such removal or declination of service, the vacated officer position shall be elected by the Board at the next regularly scheduled meeting. - B. The Board President shall assume any responsibility of the Board that is not specifically assigned to another Board member.